yingweiwo

 Additional Infomation

-Here, we have studied the activity of a novel protein-tyrosine kinase inhibitor that is selective for the Src family of tyrosine kinases.
-We have focused our study on the effects of this compound on T cell receptor-induced T cell activation, a process dependent on the activity of the Src kinases Lck and FynT.
-This compound is a nanomolar inhibitor of Lck and FynT, inhibits anti-CD3-induced protein-tyrosine kinase activity in T cells, demonstrates selectivity for Lck and FynT over ZAP-70, and preferentially inhibits T cell receptor-dependent anti-CD3-induced T cell proliferation over non-T cell receptor-dependent phorbol 12-myristate 13-acetate/interleukin-2 (IL-2)-induced T cell proliferation.
-Interestingly, this compound selectively inhibits the induction of the IL-2 gene, but not the granulocyte-macrophage colony-stimulating factor or IL-2 receptor genes.
-This compound offers a useful new tool for examining the role of the Lck and FynT tyrosine kinases versus ZAP-70 in T cell activation as well as the role of other Src family kinases in receptor function.[1]
+This study investigated the activity of a novel protein tyrosine kinase inhibitor selective for Src family tyrosine kinases.
+We focused on the effect of this compound on T cell receptor-induced T cell activation, a process dependent on the activity of Src kinases Lck and FynT.
+This compound, a nanomolar inhibitor of Lck and FynT, inhibits anti-CD3-induced protein tyrosine kinase activity in T cells, exhibiting higher selectivity for Lck and FynT than ZAP-70.
+Furthermore, it preferentially inhibits T cell receptor-dependent anti-CD3-induced T cell proliferation, rather than T cell receptor-dependent phorbol ester/interleukin-2 (IL-2)-induced T cell proliferation.
+Notably, this compound selectively inhibits IL-2 gene induction but not granulocyte-macrophage colony-stimulating factor or IL-2 receptor gene induction.
+This compound provides a useful new tool for investigating the roles of Lck and FynT tyrosine kinases and ZAP-70 in T cell activation, as well as the roles of other Src family kinases in receptor function.
+[1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.